12 months full time

 The School of Electrical and Electronic Engineering combines leading research and teaching expertise in mobile communications and distributed computing.
 Large, state of the art teaching laboratories provide superb learning opportunities for the next generation of technology and computing specialists.

-Normally second-class BEng Honours degree, or equivalent, in electrical and electronic engineering, electronic communications, computer engineering or a related subject.
+A second-class BEng Honours degree, or international equivalent, in electrical and electronic engineering, computer engineering, mechanical engineering, physics, communications, information and control engineering or a related subject.

-Applicants whose first language is not English should hold IELTS 6.0, TOEFL 79 (Internet-based), or equivalent.
+Applicants whose first language is not English should hold IELTS 6.0, TOEFL 79 (Internet-based), Pearson's PTE Academic Test 54 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.